bsmg/beat-saber-community-wiki/mapping/mediocre-mapper.md

 * **Autosaves:** This right side tab allows you to easily restore an autosaved version of your map if you've crashed or need to revert work

 ## Mapping Settings
+Mapping settings can be accessed by clicking the hamburger menu in the top right while editing the map.
+It can also be toggled using the <kbd>ESC</kbd> key.
+These settings persist throughout your mapping session but will be reset the next time you open the editor.
+The `Mapping Settings` pane also includes a comprehensive list of keybindings.

+* <kbd>Move WaveForm to Other Side</kbd>: This button will shift the wave form from the left of the mapping track to the left of the lighting track.
+Useful during the lighting process.
+* **Playback Speed:** Will slow down the map and song in the editor.
+Decimal values representing pecentage (i.e., 1.0 = 100% speed).
+This feature is helpful when timing particularly gnarly sections of a map.
+* **Editor Scale:** Adjusts the spacing of the beat markers on the map to help with visibility.
+Increase the number to spread notes or lighting events out more for easier placement.
+* **Note Sound:** Allows you to select from several in-editor hit sounds to help with timing.
+Select `None` to turn off hit sounds in the editor. *This does not impact hit sounds in-game*
+* **Music Volume:** Adjusts the volume of the song in the editor only.
+100% by default.
+* **Hit Volume:** Adjusts the volume of the hit sounds in the editor only.
+100% by default
+* **Metronome Volume:** Adjusts the volume of an in-editor metronome.
+0% (off) by default
+* **Enable WaveForm:** Toggles the wave form visualizer on and off.
+The wave form is incredibly helpful for timing but it very resource intensive on your CPU
+* **Move Every Object (in beats):** Allows you enter a decimal value in beats, positive or negative, to shift ALL objects that number of beats up or down the track.
+Helps you fix hot starts if you didn't correctly set up your audio file
+* <kbd>Apply Move:</kbd> This button will commit the note movement specified above
+* <kbd>Make/Delete Bookmark</kbd>: This button will add a bookmark at the current cursor placement if one doesn't exist (add a name and hit enter to save) or will delete an existing bookmark
+* <kbd>Set Preview Start at Cursor</kbd>: This button allows you to quickly reset the beginning of your in-game music preview at the cursor location
 # Basic Controls
 > This is a stub section in progress.
 DM helencarnate#2079 if you'd like to contribute.
 {.is-info}